grzegorznowak/drupal-to-elasticsearch/README.md

  full re-indexation of an entity class, which in practice would wipe out stalled content easily.
 Additionally making stuff `unpublish` instead of full frontal removal should do the job as well, just then such content need to be tackled on ES query level no to show up anywhere.
 * (Extra, depends on the previous point to make any sense) Everytime entity schema gets updated, it will get reindexed to a new working index and it's alias updated behind the scene
-* **Built with love using quasi-functional no-classes PHP, with as little side-effects as possible for all your Clojure/Haskell believers :)**
+* **Built with love using quasi-functional no-classes PHP, with as little side-effects as possible for all us Clojure/Haskell believers :)**

 ## Disclaimer / Known Issues